postman721/Spin-Fm/README.md

 - Close tabs button added: This will always close the latest opened tab.

-- Copy, paste, move to functionalities improved.
+- Copy, paste, move to functionalities improved & fixed.

+- More tabs added.

 <br>
 <br>